TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Related Work

 \subsection{Novice Support Tools and Systems}

-Designing systems for novices requires consideration of simplicity, intuitiveness, and ease of learning.
-In the context of digital design and fabrication, this often translates to reducing the complexity of traditional CAD tools and making them more accessible. \textit{Tinkercad}, for instance, has been successful in this regard by providing an entry-level CAD tool that uses simple geometric shapes and a drag-and-drop interface that is easy for beginners to grasp ~\cite{stemasov_road_2021}.
-Other systems for design and fabrication using simplified core building blocks include \textit{FlatFitFab} \cite{mccrae_flatfitfab_2014}, which connects planar parts for a 3D model, and similarly \textit{Kyub} \cite{baudisch_kyub_2019}, which follows a simpler block-based design direction. \textit{CraftML} \cite{yeh_craftml_2018} uses declarative syntax where the code dictates the output 3D structure.
-Work by Lee et al. \cite{lee_interactive_2018, lee_posing_2016} uses pose and movement detection for personalized furniture design and work by Tian et al. simplifies analog fabrication with woodcutter ~\cite{tian_matchsticks_2018} and lathe \cite{tian_turn-by-wire_2019} tools.
-Additionally, Suzuki et al. \cite{suzuki_augmented_2022} discuss how virtual twins are instrumental in visualizing simulated behaviors when integrated with spatial references.
-The work of Pfeuffer et al. \cite{pfeuffer_gaze_2017} shows the use of virtual buttons on the wrists for ease of access to interactable menus.
+Designing systems for novices requires consideration of simplicity and ease of learning.
+In the context of digital design and fabrication, this often translates into reducing the complexity of traditional CAD tools and making them more accessible. \textit{Tinkercad}, for instance, has been successful in this regard by providing an entry-level CAD tool that embraces CSG modeling with simple geometric shapes and a drag-and-drop interface that is easy for beginners to grasp ~\cite{stemasov_road_2021}.
+Other systems for design and fabrication using simplified core building blocks include \textit{FlatFitFab}~\cite{mccrae_flatfitfab_2014}, which connects planar parts for a 3D model, and similarly \textit{kyub}~\cite{baudisch_kyub_2019}, which uses simpler block-based design. \textit{PARTs}~\cite{hofmann_greater_2018} addresses the challenges faced by non-experts in 3D modeling by introducing a framework for expressing and reusing design intent. \textit{CraftML}~\cite{yeh_craftml_2018} uses declarative syntax where the code dictates the output structure.
+Lee et al.~\cite{lee_interactive_2018, lee_posing_2016} use pose and movement detection for personalized furniture design, and Tian et al. simplify analog fabrication with woodcutter ~\cite{tian_matchsticks_2018} and lathe \cite{tian_turn-by-wire_2019} tools.
+In a similar vein, \textit{Draw2Cut}~\cite{gui_draw2cut_2025} lowers the barrier to CNC milling by allowing novices to design by sketching directly on the physical material.
+Suzuki et al.~\cite{suzuki_augmented_2022} use virtual twins to visualize simulated behaviors when integrated with spatial references.
+Pfeuffer et al.~\cite{pfeuffer_gaze_2017} shows the use of virtual buttons on the wrists to access interactable menus.

-Beyond simplifying interfaces, there is a growing trend toward educational integration, where tools are designed not only for practical use but also as learning aids. \textit{Augmented Math} by Chulpongsatorn et al. and \textit{Augmented Physics} by Gunturu et al. generate interactive simulations by extracting and animating static diagrams from math and physics textbooks with AR. \textit{Blocks-to-CAD} \cite{lafreniere_blocks--cad_2018} is developed as a cross-bridge application for teaching a more complex design tool via a simpler, more gamified tool.
-Similarly, research by Cao et al. \cite{cao_mobile_2023} highlights the use of VR and AR in educational settings, where these technologies provide immersive learning experiences that help users understand complex concepts more easily.
-Similar systems utilizing these technologies lower the learning barrier while boasting creativity \cite{jeong_automatastage_2023}.